 Dulcie can advise employer clients with regards to issues such as obligations under the Employment Standards Act, contract drafting, best practices, policies, complaints, performance management, and terminations.

-Dulcie obtained her Bachelor of Laws degree (LLB, with Honours) in London, England in 2012; and a Masters of Common Law degree (LLMCL) from the University of British Columbia in 2021.
+Dulcie obtained her Bachelor of Laws degree (LLB, with Honours) in London, England; and a Masters of Common Law degree (LLMCL) from the University of British Columbia.

 Dulcie has volunteered for organizations such as Amici Curiae, in which she provided pro-bono legal services to clinics such as the Battered Women Support Services and to class members in the 60’s scoop class action.